stoyan/midi-note-freq/README.md

 # Lookup table of MIDI numbers to note names to note frequences

-Available in CSV, JSON and JavaScript
+Available in CSV, JSON and JavaScript.
+See samples below.

+## Funky characters

+The data uses `#` and `b` for sharps and flats.
+If you want to be fancy when displaying this data, feel free to string-replace these with ASCII symbols `♯` and `♭`

 ## CSV sample
 ```